President (band)

-President (stylised as PRESIDENT) is an anonymous English band formed in 2025, who blend metalcore with electronica.
+President (stylised in all caps) are an anonymous English band formed in 2025, who blend metalcore with electronica.
 The band had released no music and were unknown until they were announced to play at that year's Download Festival, sparking speculation to their identity.
 Their frontman, the eponymous President, is described by Revolver as "silver-haired, wearing an eerie, not-quite-lifelike mask etched with deep wrinkles and radiating wax-figure unease".
 They released their debut EP, King of Terrors, in 2025.
+Their debut studio album, Blood of Your Empire, was released on 4 September 2026.

 The band's current lineup consists of The President (vocals), Heist (guitarist), Protest (bassist) and Vice (drummer).
-While their identities remain concealed, multiple sources have suggested the masked lead vocalist is Charlie Simpson, co-lead vocalist and guitarist for Busted and former frontman for Fightstar.

 History

 Beginnings and initial releases

 In an interview with Revolver, it was revealed that the band began as a solo project and later expanded into a full band.
 Development of the project occurred over several years in complete secrecy until the band was announced as a performer at the 2025 Download Festival in February 2025, confusing fans as no details were released as to who the band was and they had released no music.
 Shortly afterward, the band created an Instagram page and started posting cryptic teasers.

 In April 2025, they released a teaser for a new song, their debut single "In The Name of the Father", released on 15 May 2025.
 The song was named "Tune of the Week" on BBC Radio 1 and they appeared on the cover of an issue of Rock Sound.
 Speculation ran rampant on who the band was, as fans discovered ties to the band with several companies used by another masked band Sleep Token (who were headlining Download Festival that year) and using similar iconography to Crosses.
 On May 21, they announced their first headlining show at The Garage in London.
 The show, which took place on July 30, sold out in less than 48 hours.
 A second single, "Fearless", was released on 5 June 2025.
 The band debuted at Download Festival 2025 in June 2025.
 Their performance was praised by Kerrang! as an "absolute pandemonium from the off," and was favorably received by the crowd.
 The band was later announced to open for Architects for several dates between December 2025 and January 2026.